 - The charges being brought against you, and

 - The penalties you will face if you plead guilty or are found guilty of the charges.

 Please bring money in with you at the time of your plea and sentencing to be prepared for paying fines and costs.

 An expungement is simply setting aside a conviction.
 The expungement, when approved, will make the conviction nonpublic.
 For more information, instructions and forms, please go to Michigan Legal Help.
 That page also lists the offenses that CANNOT be expunged.

 You must wait at least five years after whichever of the following happens last:

 - The date you were discharged from parole, OR

 - The date you were released from incarceration.

 Not all of these events may apply to you.
-You might not have been incarcerated, or you might not have been placed on probation or paroled.
 Whichever of these events do apply to you, you must wait five years after the last event happens before you can file your application.
 These restrictions don’t apply to certain convictions that happened while you were a victim of human trafficking.
 Visit Michigan Legal Help for more information.